Azure/fta-cloudarchitecture/docs/cloud-fundamentals.md

 Different types of resources have very different pricing models.
 Consider four common types of resources used in many cloud-hosted applications:

-* Network traffic.
-Azure typically does not charge for traffic entering our regions (ingress) but does charge for traffic as it leaves (egresses) our regions.
+* **Network traffic.** Azure typically does not charge for traffic entering our regions (_ingress_) but does charge for traffic as it leaves (_egresses_) our regions.
-* Storage.
-There are a number of different storage options for different storage profiles.
+* **Storage.** There are a number of different storage options for different storage profiles.
-* Compute.
-There are a large number of options for types of VMs available depending on the feature set and resource profile required.
+* **Compute.** There are a large number of options for types of VMs available depending on the feature set and resource profile required.
-* A SQL database, which includes storage, compute, and networking as part of its implementation.
+* **Databases.** These include storage, compute, and networking as part of their implementation.

 We can compare the relative costs of some entry-level resource profiles for each of these resource
 types: